Pirimid/financial-documents-ocr-deep-learning/README.md

     Insall:
      1. pip install pdfminer.six

- ### Fetching information from KYC document using pytessereact:
+ ### 5. Pytessereact - Extracting information from KYC document

  Pytessereact is trained on different languages.If the document has different languages then we need to train the pytessereact and if image is not clear or visible then we need to use some image processing techniques like thresholding,opening,border detection.